Three screenshots of the emulator window showing a black bar, in various stages of development.

 This explains why the color is off: we’re outputting pixels with color value 1, the lightest shade of gray, instead of 3, the darkest.

 This article is already too long for me to explain why those tiles are stored in memory this way, but I’d love to, and I’ll definitely cover it at some point.
-To sum it up, the Nintendo logo is stored in a compact format inside the cartridge, and the boot ROM code applies some treatment to it before storing the final tiles in video RAM.
+In short, the Nintendo logo is stored in a compact format inside the cartridge, and the boot ROM code applies some treatment to it before storing the final tiles in video RAM.
 When it does, since the final logo only uses a single color anyway, only one byte of tile data is written (the 0xff one).

 Why not write two 0xff bytes while the boot ROM code is at it?
-Well, doing so would require writing to memory twice as many times, which would take twice as long and use an extra instruction in a boot ROM that’s a tight fit already, just to make the whole logo appear in another color.
+Well, doing so would require writing to memory twice as many times, which would use an extra instruction in a boot ROM that’s a tight fit already, just to make the whole logo appear in another color.
 It turns out the Game Boy can do much better.

 The background palette (BGP)